srdusr/srdwm/docs/PRIOR_ART.md

 # Prior art

-Two kinds of "prior art" shaped this rewrite: the legacy C++ codebase this project itself started as, and the wider field of window managers/compositors that solve pieces of the same problem.
+Two kinds of "prior art" shaped this project: the C++ codebase it originally started as, and the wider field of window managers/compositors that solve pieces of the same problem.

-## The legacy C++ codebase
+## The original C++ codebase

-`legacy-cpp/` (formerly the repo root) is preserved for reference.
-An `Explore`-agent audit of it before the rewrite found it was mostly a design skeleton rather than working software:
+Removed from the tree (2026-08-26, on request - it had no working code left to reference and this project is now far past what it was).
+Git history has it if anyone ever needs to look.
+An `Explore`-agent audit of it, done before it was replaced, found it was mostly a design skeleton rather than working
+software:

 | Backend | Status | What was real |
 |---|---|---|